dascolt1/lightweight-html2pdf/README.md

-# html2pdf
+# lightweight-html2pdf

-A Node.js module for converting HTML content to PDF format with customizable options.
+A lightweight, fast Node.js and browser module for converting HTML to PDF with advanced styling support, customizable options, and comprehensive testing.

 ## Features